zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

 3. Mix solution and store at 4°C sealed air-tight and dark
    1. mixed on orbital shaker overnight in cold room, with occasional vigorous shaking to resuspend powder into solution

-#### Sectioning: 9/4/24
+#### Sectioning: 9/4/24 (Frag A), 9/5/24 (Frags B&C)
-4. [Section](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryosectioning-Protocol/) onto PEN membrane slide for LCM as well as extra slides for confocal morpholgy imaging and backup for RNA and DNA extraction
+1. [Section](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryosectioning-Protocol/) onto PEN membrane slide for LCM as well as extra slides for confocal morpholgy imaging and backup for RNA and DNA extraction
    1. **All surfaces and equipment should be treated with RNAse cleaner!!!**
    2. Morning of: prepare PEN slide with UV and RNAse cleaner
       1. Make sure to not damage or touch the membrane in any way